A positivity preserving numerical scheme for the alpha-CEV process: The positivity-preserving scheme

-\begin{rem} The reason for separating the scheme $X^n$ into $\bar X^n + \bar R^n$ will be apparent in Theorem \ref{t1}.
-Here, we mention only that in Theorem \ref{t1}, we apply the Yamada Watanabe approximation technique to $X - \bar X^n$ rather than $X- X^n$ and this allows us to exploit the fact that $\bar M$ and $\hat M$ are both square integrable.
-The use of $\bar X^n$ is key in achieving a rate of convergence that is higher than previously obtained in Li and Taguchi \cite{LiTaguchi, LiTaguchiEuler} and Frikha and Li \cite{FL}. \end{rem}
+\brem The reason for introducing the quantities in \eqref{barM} - \eqref{At} and separating the scheme $X^n$ into $\overline X^n + \overline R^n$ will be apparent in Theorem \ref{Strong:Convergence}.
+Here, we mention only that, in Theorem \ref{Strong:Convergence}, we apply the Yamada-Watanabe approximation technique to $X - \overline X^n$ rather than $X- X^n$ and this allows us to exploit the fact that $\overline M$ and $\widehat M$ are both square integrable.
+The use of $\overline X^n$ is key in achieving a rate of convergence which improves upon the rate previously obtained in Li and Taguchi \cite{LiTaguchi, LiTaguchiEuler} and Frikha and Li \cite{FL}. \erem

-\subsection{Auxiliary Lemmas and Estimates}
+\subsection{Auxiliary lemmas and estimates}

-In this subsection, we compile a list of auxiliary results and estimates which are used in the proof of convergence.
-In order not to impede the reader, we have moved, to the appendix, the proof of several estimates which follows from rather standard arguments or simple extension from those in Li and Taguchi \cite{LiTaguchi}.
-We include below only the proof of Lemma \ref{xpositive}, Lemma \ref{inverseMoments}, Lemma \ref{FiniteBetaMoment}, Lemma \ref{RemainderAndMore} and Lemma \ref{LocalLocal}.
+In this subsection, we compile a list of auxiliary results and estimates which are used in the proof of Theorem \ref{Strong:Convergence}.
+As the proofs of these auxiliary results are rather long, for presentation purposes, we have placed all of them in the appendix and for readers who are interested in the main result, please go directly to Theorem \ref{Strong:Convergence}.
+Here we only mention that Lemma \ref{probability:D:negative} and Lemma \ref{scheme:beta:moments} are key to the proof of convergence, and Assumption \ref{Assumption:3} is only used in Lemma \ref{CEV:positivity} and Lemma \ref{CEV:inverse:moments} which are later applied to remove the dependence of the convergence rate on $\gamma$ in Theorem \ref{Strong:Convergence}.